Cameroon Balance of Payments: Capital and Financial Account

 1977 - 2022 | Yearly | USD mn | World Bank

-CM: BOP: Financial Account: Net data was reported at -1.262 USD bn in 2022.
-This records an increase from the previous number of -1.797 USD bn for 2021.
-CM: BOP: Financial Account: Net data is updated yearly, averaging -449.804 USD mn from Dec 1977 to 2022, with 46 observations.
-The data reached an all-time high of 1.964 USD bn in 2006 and a record low of -1.797 USD bn in 2021.
-CM: BOP: Financial Account: Net data remains active status in CEIC and is reported by World Bank.
+CM: BOP: Financial Account: Portfolio Equity: Net Inflows data was reported at 0.000 USD mn in 2023.
+This stayed constant from the previous number of 0.000 USD mn for 2022.
+CM: BOP: Financial Account: Portfolio Equity: Net Inflows data is updated yearly, averaging 0.000 USD mn from Dec 1977 (Median) to 2023, with 47 observations.
+The data reached an all-time high of 2.176 USD mn in 2001 and a record low of -20.949 USD mn in 2015.
+CM: BOP: Financial Account: Portfolio Equity: Net Inflows data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Cameroon – Table CM.World Bank.WDI: Balance of Payments: Capital and Financial Account.
-The net financial account shows net acquisition and disposal of financial assets and liabilities.
-It measures how net lending to or borrowing from nonresidents is financed, and is conceptually equal to the sum of the balances on the current and capital accounts.
-Data are in current U.S. dollars.;International Monetary Fund, Balance of Payments Statistics Yearbook and data files.;;Note: Data are based on the sixth edition of the IMF's Balance of Payments Manual (BPM6) and are only available from 2005 onwards.
-In BPM6, the headings of the financial account have been changed from credits and debits to net acquisition of financial assets and net incurrence of liabilities; i.e., all changes due to credit and debit entries are recorded on a net basis separately for financial assets and liabilities.
-Financial account balances are calculated as the change in assets minus the change in liabilities; signs are reversed from previous editions.
+Portfolio equity includes net inflows from equity securities other than those recorded as direct investment and including shares, stocks, depository receipts (American or global), and direct purchases of shares in local stock markets by foreign investors.
+Data are in current U.S. dollars.;International Monetary Fund, Balance of Payments database, and World Bank, International Debt Statistics.;Sum;Note: Data starting from 2005 are based on the sixth edition of the IMF's Balance of Payments Manual (BPM6).

 Last Frequency Range